prbpedro/bootcamp_machine_learning/README.md

 # bootcamp_artificial_intelligence
-Python projec that contains what I learnd from the IGTI Artificial Intelligence bootcamp
+Python project that contains what I learned from the IGTI Artificial Intelligence bootcamp